Redeemer01/PCEX-Redeemer/README.md

 The bot requires a `.env` file to store your credentials safely.
 Follow these steps:

 1. Create a file named `.env` in the same folder where the `.exe` file is located.
-2. Open it using any text editor (e.g., Notepad, VS Code).
+2. Open it using any text editor (e.g., Notepad or VS Code).
 3. Copy and paste the following content into the file:
  ```
    API_ID=your_telegram_api_id